SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: SpiderBoost for Nonconvex Optimization

 \subsection{SpiderBoost Algorithm}

-In this section, we introduce the SpiderBoost algorithm inspired by the SARAH and SPIDER algorithms.
-Recall the following finite-sum nonconvex optimization problem.

-In \cite{Lam2017a}, a novel estimator of the full gradient of the problem (P) was introduced for reducing the variance.
-More specifically, consider a certain inner loop $\{x_k\}_{k=0}^{q-1}$ of the SPIDER algorithm.
+In this section, we introduce the SpiderBoost algorithm designed for the problem (P).
+In \citep{Lam2017a}, a novel gradient estimator was introduced for reducing the variance.
+More specifically, consider a certain inner loop $\{x_k\}_{k=0}^{q-1}$.
 The initialization of the estimator is set to be $v_0 = \nabla f(x_0)$.
 Then, for each subsequent iteration $k$, an index set $S$ is sampled and the corresponding estimator $v_k$ is constructed as

-Comparing the estimator in \cref{spider} with the estimator used in the conventional SVRG \citep{Johnson2013}, the estimator in \cref{spider} is constructed iteratively based on the information $x_{k-1}, v_{k-1}$ that are obtained from the previous update, whereas the SVRG estimator is constructed based on the information of the initialization of that loop (i.e., replace $x_{k-1}, v_{k-1}$ in \cref{spider} with $x_0, v_0$, respectively).
-Therefore, the estimator in \cref{spider} utilizes fresh information and yields more accurate estimation of the full gradient than that provided by the SVRG estimator.
+It can be seen that the estimator in \cref{spider} is constructed iteratively based on the information $x_{k-1}$ and $v_{k-1}$ that are obtained from the previous update.
+As a comparison, the SVRG estimator \cite{Johnson2013} is constructed based on the information of the initialization of that loop (i.e., replace $x_{k-1}$ and $v_{k-1}$ in \cref{spider} with $x_0$ and $v_0$, respectively).
+Therefore, the estimator in \cref{spider} utilizes more fresh information and yields more accurate estimation of the full gradient.
+The estimator in \cref{spider} has been adopted by \citep{Lam2017a,Lam2017b} and \citep{Fang2018} for proposing SARAH and SPIDER, respectively.
+In specific, SPIDER was shown in \citep{Fang2018} to be optimal in the regime with $n \le \mathcal{O}(\epsilon^{-4})$.